TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 i.
 To ensure that professional learners have a good learning experience, these regulations contain the rules regarding the education and assessments of courses that are offered under the responsibility of the TU Delft Extension School for Continuing Education, which will be referred to as the ‘Extension School’ (ES).

 ii.
-The Extension School catalogue includes courses and short learning programmes as follows and if not specified, these will be referred to as ‘courses(s)’:
+The Extension School’s catalogue includes courses and short learning programs as follows and, if not specified, these will be referred to as ‘courses(s)’:

 a.
-MOOCs, MicroMasters and short programmes on third third-party platforms/edX
+Massive Open Online Courses (MOOCs), MicroMasters and short programs on third-party platforms/edX

 iii.
 These regulations are in accordance with the TU Delft Conditions for Contract Education.

-iv.
+v.
 The TU Delft Extension School expects professional learners to follow the TU Delft Code of Conduct.
-Other rules (where applicable) include (1):
+Other rules (where applicable) include :

 - the TU Delft Regulations for the use of Buildings, Grounds and Facilities by Students and Visitors;